 where $u_{0}\in L^{2}(\Ocal)$ for a bounded, open and convex domain $\Ocal\subset\R^{d}$ with piecewise $C^{2}$-boundary, $d\ge1$.
 We require that the solution $X_{t}$, $t>0$ vanishes on the boundary $\partial\Ocal$, that is, we impose zero Dirichlet boundary conditions.
 Here, $B$ is a linear operator that is regularizing the spatial component and $\{W_{t}\}_{t\ge0}$ a cylindrical Wiener process on some filtered probability space $(\Omega,\mathcal{F},\{\mathcal{F}_{t}\}_{t\ge0},\mathbb{P})$ with values in some separable Hilbert space $U$.
 The nonlinearity $\phi:\R^{d}\to\R^{d}$ is monotone in the sense that

 Existence and uniqueness of solutions to SPDEs with nonlinear monotone drift were first systematically studied in \cite{KrRo0,Pard}.

 In this work, we shall study the singular drift case, including examples where the Jacobian of $\phi$ has a singularity in zero.
-We assume that $\phi$ has sublinear growth, i.e. for some $C>0$,
+We assume that $\phi$ has at most linear growth, i.e. for some $C>0$,

 We refer to \cite{GessToelle14,LiuRoe,PrevotRoeckner} for a well-posedness theory for such equations.
 Examples of such $\phi$ that satisfy our main Assumption \ref{assu:C}, include, among others, the following ones.